AMIN-SUAAD/advanced-software-engineering-server-main/README.md

 This is done by Express JS to create an API for pushing data from front-end.
+I used MongoDB as database.